Companies who’ve been established in a market for a long time have it easy (relatively) when it comes to conducting a financial forecast.

 Using these scenarios to plan all areas of your business

 These scenarios aren’t just about variations in sales.

-Each scenario should contain the forecast for every area of your business.
+Each scenario should contain the financial forecast for every area of your business.
 There are a number of common costs that will stay the same across each scenario.

 However, once you can see the realistic range of sales in each scenario, other areas of your business will be impacted.

 In the worst case scenario, additional spending might be kept at a minimum.
 However, in your base case and best case you’ll likely be planning the expansion of your business over time.